makeup/makeup-js/packages/makeup-typeahead/README.md

 # makeup-typeahead

 This module produces a function generator.
 The generated function produces the index of the suggested menu item to highlight / focus.
 It keeps track of the characters entered, adding them onto a string.

-Its parameters are a list of dom nodes, a char, and the length of a timeout.
+Its parameters are a list of DOM nodes, a char, and the length of a timeout.
 The timeout is restarted when a new char is given the function.

 When the timeout executes the callback, it will re-start the suggestions with an empty string.